Anukriti1008/Anukriti_Raj_Portfolio/README.md

 3) **Domain Knowledge and Expertise is the most underrated aspect** for candidates who are still learning Data Science.
 Getting deeper insights into the business context is very crucial for creating effective data-driven solutions.
 4) **Learnt Project Management skills** by working on the capstone project end to end.
 From setting objectives to creating a plan to managing resources and working in strict timelines the business solution is a complete SDLC deliverable in itself.
 5) **Data Understanding**: Understanding the data is a fundamental aspect of data science projects.
 Most of our time is spent cleaning, preprocessing, and visualizing data to understand various inconsistencies.
-6) **Learning new kind of predictive model(Time-series forecasting)**: The data analysis and model creation for the forecast model was completely new, challenging but interesting and it help me understand the model that we can use for future predictions.
+6) **Learning new kind of predictive model(Time-series forecasting)**: The data analysis and model creation for the forecast model was completely new, challenging but interesting and it helped me understand the model that we can use for future predictions.